 The Best Survival Knives

 A survival knife is an upgraded hunting knife that can do more tasks as well as handle more abuse.
 The idea of a best survival knife first originated from the Fairbairn-Sykes fighting knife, a WWII pilot survival knife that could be used for fighting, camping, utility, and chores.
+A machete is also a good tool.
+Find the best machete.
 The Fairbairn-Sykes fighting knife was a double edged knife similar to a dagger.
 Most survival knives today no longer use a dagger like appearance but it was the idea of having a survival knife that created the wave of innovation.

 After the end of WWII, the US camping industry developed upon the idea and changed a lot of features about survival knives.
 The biggest change was that they were no longer designed to have a fighting function.
 Also, the modern day survival knives have more camping features than the original Fairbairn-Sykes fighting knife.
 However, beware, some survival knives that seem to have all the features you ever want are just gimmicks.
 For example, if a knife comes with fishing hooks, a first aid kit, and other items that’ll fit inside of the handle, don’t buy it.
 That is a gimmick for amateurs.
 Real survival knives are built to last a long time.